rhit-neuro/deca-docker/README.md

 ### Running a container for the first time
 See this directory's sub-directories for specific instructions for each image on running containers for the first time.

-### Running container's subsequent times
+### Running containers subsequent times
 Once you've created a container, you can start it with:
 ```bash
 docker start <container name>
 ```
-To open start a shell in a running container, run:
+To start a shell in a running container, run:
 ```bash
 docker exec -it <container name> bash
 ```